NCAS-CMS/cfdm/docs/source/tutorial.rst

 Changes to domain object are seen by the parent field, and vice versa.
-(This is because the domain is essentially a "view" of the relevant metadata constructs contined in the field construct.)
+(This is because the domain is essentially a "view" of the relevant metadata constructs contained in the field construct.)
 The field also has a `~Field.domain` attribute that is an alias for the `~Field.get_domain` method, which makes it easier to access attributes and methods of the domain object: